fishclaws/EngineeringProject/README.md

     }
     ```

 4. Edit the ```DATABASES``` section of the EngineeringProject\settings.py file for this to work (contact me for my own credentials if you want to use my database).
-If you have trouble connecting to MySql
 5. Run ```$ pip install PyMySQL```
 6. Then Run ```python manage.py migrate```
 7. Then run ```python manage.py runserver```